 - Normally, when someone says “the federal government,” they mean the central government based in Washington, D. C. That is how the phrase is used in this text.

 - Office of Management and Budget.
-Historical Tables.
+Historical Tables, table 12.2.
 Here.